 In northeast Harris County, Lake Houston dams the confluence of the two forks of the San Jacinto River, Luce Bayou and Cypress Creek.
 The mighty San Jac watershed bottomlands hold a bounty of flora and fauna along its courses.
 Beaver and river otter share Lake Houston with alligator and banded water snakes to name a few.
 Overhead gulls, pelican and waterbirds move in groups plying the water of the lake for fish.
 In the spring, the dawn song from the forest is large and loud.
 Target local nesters include Brown-headed Nuthatch, Red- headed Woodpecker, Bald Eagle, Anhinga and Pine Warbler.
 Neotropic nesters we hope to encounter: Prothonotary Warbler, Swainson’s Warbler, Painted Bunting, Hooded Warbler, Purple Gallinule and Yellow-billed cuckoo.
 This habitat also serves the avian migration north, with respite for Blue Grosbeak, Black-throated Green Warbler, Swainson’s Hawk, Western Sandpiper and many others.

-Bring: water, snacks, sunblock, and sturdy trail shoes in case we encounter muddy areas.
+Bring: water, lunch, sunscreen, bug spray and sturdy trail shoes in case we encounter muddy areas.

 Bird photos courtesy of Ken Beeny.